 Free and paid parking is available outside the historic city center.
 For full detail see the very useful Parking Website.

+You will then find a number of trains from Santa Maria Novella to Siena.
 For train schedules and prices go to Trenitalia.com.

 * Always remember to validate your ticket before boarding the train.
 Look for the yellow or green machines (click to view images) found on the pillars before heading to a platform.
 Fines do apply.

-Rapida, line 131R (click for times), is a direct non-stop bus from Florence to Siena and is approximately an hour and 15 minutes, depending on traffic.
-The Ordinaria, line 131O (click for times), does two.
+Rapida, line 131R (click for times), is a direct non-stop bus from Florence to Siena and is approximately an hour and 15 minutes, depending on traffic, while the Ordinaria, line 131O (click for times), does two.

-* Always remember to validate your ticket in the machine when you get on the bus.
+* Validate your ticket on the bus.